cchevale/GRAM_public/GRAM_documentation/GRAM_relations.md

 ### 2.2 Action->Action Relations

 The main relation type between two action nodes in GRAM is the `NEXT` relationship, which allows to build sequences of actions and thus introduces a crucial dynamic dimension into the graph.
+In this way, graphs can come to reflect narrative structures of sources, and be used to understand how actions enable other actions.

 Other Action->Action relations should be limited to a minimum (to avoid overloading).
 However, we will have to deal with simultaneous and conditional actions that may (or may not) require specific relation types.

 - With regard to simultaneous actions, we still have to test whether graphing two actions following another one is sufficient to keep track of simultaneousness, or if this requires an additional `SIMULTANEOUS` relation.

-- Contitional actions may also require the use of `IF_YES` and `IF_NOT` relations between actions.
+- Conditional actions may also require the use of `IF_YES` and `IF_NOT` relations between actions.
 This also has to be tested.

 #### 2.2.1 Action->Action Relation Types